 postgres’.
 It also creates a system account with the same name ‘

 postgres’.
-So to connect to Postgres server, log in to your system as user Postgres and connect database:
+So to connect to the Postgres server, log in to your system as a user of Postgres and connect database:

-Now you are logged in to PostgreSQL database server.
-To check login info use following command from the database command prompt:
+Now you are logged in to the PostgreSQL database server.
+To check login info use the following command from the database command prompt: